N6REJ/n6rej.github.io/README.md

 ### Software, tools & projects I enjoy:

-Hi folks.
 For those that create Joomla! modules I've created an automatic packager.
 You can see what it creates here

 ![](https://github.com/N6REJ/mod_bears_pricing_tables/releases)